Summary in a few lines:

 Feeling lost already?

-Yep, this is why we believe it’s essential that you get your knowledge on diamonds from a trusted source, and then go hit an online reputable store like James Allen & Blue Nile and get your perfect diamond.
+Yep, this is why we believe it’s essential that you get your knowledge on diamonds from trusted sources, and then go hit an online reputable store like James Allen & Blue Nile and get your perfect diamond.

 And if you happen to be looking for superior quality diamonds as we explained in this review, we recommend you to shop online at Whiteflash and explore their Premium Cuts & A CUT ABOVE fancy collections!